Tairy/dockerfiles/backend/README.md

 ** Should link a frontend container with alias static.**

+[Here](https://github.com/Tairy/dockerfiles/tree/master/api) is a php server do not need to link.

 ```
 cd /your/work/path/
 docker run -d --name backend1 --link frontend1:static  -v `pwd`:/working:rw backend